 Branding and Marketing

-• Eco-Friendly Certifications: Certified organic and eco friendly certifications will help you to stand out on premium markets.
+- Eco-Friendly Certifications: Certified organic and eco-friendly certifications will help you to stand out on premium markets.

-• Digital marketing: Use websites, social media and ecommerce platforms to reach buyers around the world.
+- Digital marketing: Use websites, social media and ecommerce platforms to reach buyers around the world.

-Investment and Profitability
+Investment and Profits

 Moringa powder, for example, is sold at premium prices on both the domestic and international market.
 You can reach profitability in the first two-years by building a solid supply chain.